Requirements for packaging

 - multiple use packaging, such as returnable glass pots

 - company packaging (bedrijfsverpakkingen).
-This is packaging used by companies and is meant to be left behind in the company waste
+This is packaging used by companies and is meant to be disposed of in the company waste

-- special packaging, so-called exotics, such as syringes, pens, lighters, and ink cartridges
+- special packaging, so-called exotic items, such as syringes, non-refillable pens, non-refillable lighters, and ink cartridges

 - the weight of the packaging